Halstonberg

 The healthcare-practitioner ban removes a significant category of workers from non-compete enforcement.
 For other workers, the reasonableness framework and reformation authority govern.
 Litigation costs in New Mexico are moderate: $20,000 to $90,000 through preliminary injunction is a reasonable range.

-What New Mexico employees should know
+What should New Mexico employees know about non-competes?

-If you're a healthcare practitioner — a physician, nurse practitioner, physician assistant, certified registered nurse anesthetist, nurse-midwife, or other covered practitioner — your non-compete is void if it would restrict your ability to provide clinical healthcare services.
+If you're a healthcare practitioner, a physician, nurse practitioner, physician assistant, certified registered nurse anesthetist, nurse-midwife, or other covered practitioner, your non-compete is void if it would restrict your ability to provide clinical healthcare services.
 This is a categorical protection.

 If you're not a healthcare practitioner, the common-law reasonableness test governs.
 The employer must identify a genuine protectable interest, and the restriction must be reasonable in duration, geography, and scope.
 New Mexico courts will consider the hardship enforcement would impose on you.